Tabletop photography is a specific way of product photography whereby the focus is on a small object, usually against a controlled environment.

 A white or silver reflector would lighten the shadow of your items.
 A black reflector would absorb the light and give you darker shadows.

-You can read through this guide for the details about product photography lighting setup.
+You can read through this guide for the details about the product photography lighting setup.

 Other than the core equipment, there are a couple of basic accessories that you must have in your tabletop photography setup.